 An individual employee, trade unions, or labour inspectors can file claims in the presence of authorities.

 When VDA got introduced and why?

-VDA (Variable Dearness Allowance) was introduced in 1991 to safeguard wages against inflation by linking them to the cost of living index.
+VDA was introduced in 1991 to safeguard wages against inflation by linking them to the cost of living index.

-In which case the apex court laid it that if an employee gets paid wages more than the minimum wages as fixed, they are not required to pay VDA separately?
+In which case did the apex court laid the rule that if an employee is paid wages more than the minimum wages as fixed, they are not required to pay VDA separately?